krakend/krakend-documentation/endpoints/parameter-forwarding.md

 }
 ```

 Enabling the wildcard **pollutes your backends**, as any header sent by end-users or malicious attackers gets through the gateway and impacts the backends behind (a famous exploit is the Log4J vulnerability).
-We recommend letting the gateway know which headers are in the API contract and specify them in the list.
+Let the gateway know which headers are in the API contract and specify them in the list.
 Even when the list is long, try not to use the wildcard.
-If the decision is to go with the wildcard, make sure your backends can handle client abuse attempts.
+If the decision is to go with the wildcard, make sure your backends can handle client abuse attempts, and do not discard adding a second `input_headers` list in the backend (not all backends in aggregation might need every header).

+{{< note title="Exception for X-Forwarded-like headers" type="warning" >}}
+Even though you allow to pass all headers with `"input_headers": ["*"]`, you cannot override the headers `X-Forwarded-For`, `X-Forwarded-Host`, and `X-Forwarded-Via` which are automatically calculated by KrakenD.

+If you'd like to take those headers into account, use the flag [`forwarded_by_client_ip` under the router section](/docs/service-settings/router-options/#forwarded_by_client_ip)
+{{< /note >}}

 ### Granular header filtering
 All headers listed in the `input_headers` parameter hit every single backend of the `endpoint`.
 If you want to add a second level of filtering, you can configure the `input_headers` list in the `backend` section too.
-By doing this you can have backends that receive less headers than other backends in the same endpoint.
+Doing this allows you to have backends that receive fewer headers than other backends in the same endpoint.

 For instance, the following endpoint allows passing two headers to its backends, but the second backend allows a single header to pass: